harness/developer-hub/release-notes/platform.md

    This item requires Harness Delegate version 23.11.816xx.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

-- Azure Key Vault's heartbeat check now creates a validation secret with a 30-minute expiration, addressing the issue of no expiration being set previously, which resulted in multiple secrets.
+- Azure Key Vault's heartbeat check now creates a validation secret with a 30-minute expiration, addressing the issue of no expiration being set previously, which resulted in which resulted in multiple secret versions without an expiry.
 (PL-42509, ZD-53700)

    This item requires Harness Delegate version 23.11.816xx.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).